Swedish invasion of Poland (1701–1706): Stanisław Leszczyński

 The voivode of Poznań, Stanisław Leszczyński, organized a confederation in Greater Poland in protest against Augustus' actions.
 The confederation eventually won many supporters, many of whom feared a Russian invasion and believed Swedish protection to be the only way to defend themselves.
 Even cardinal Radziejowski, who had previously spoken of the importance of neutrality, now claimed that an alliance with the Swedes was necessary for Poland's survival.

 A confederation in Warsaw between January and February 1704 declared that king Augustus was no longer king of Poland, and a new election took place.
 However, before the election could begin, the leading candidate for the Polish throne, Jakub Ludwik Sobieski, was imprisoned by Augustus' forces and would remain in jail for two years along with his brother, Konstanty.
 Yet the king's efforts were in vain, and under the protection of the Swedish military the council members in Greater Poland could safely elect Stanisław Leszczyński as king of Poland–Lithuania on 2 July 1704.
 His royal title would be Stanisław I (the surname Leszczyński would still remain in use).

-Charles XII now decided to aim a decisive strike against the regions supportive of Augustus, namely Lesser Poland, but while Charles XII was besieging Lviv, Augustus moved his forces north to unite with the recently arrived Saxon army and attack the defenseless city of Warsaw, taking Arvid Horn prisoner.
+Charles XII now decided to aim a decisive strike against the regions supportive of Augustus, namely Lesser Poland, but while Charles XII was besieging Lwów, Augustus moved his forces north to unite with the recently arrived Saxon army and attack the defenseless city of Warsaw, taking Arvid Horn prisoner.
 Fearing Swedish retaliation, Augustus then moved west in an evasive maneuver, taking his cavalry forces towards Kraków to lure the Swedes south while the main army led by Schulenburg would lead the grand army back to Saxony.
 But Charles XII was not to be fooled and immediately chased Schulenburg to annihilate the Saxon grand army.
-After an extraordinary marching prestation (500 km in nine days), the Swedish troops caught up with the retreating Saxons at Punitz, near the border of Silesia.
+After an extraordinary march (500 km in nine days), the Swedish troops caught up with the retreating Saxons at Poniec, near the border of Silesia.
 In a forced battle on 28 October 1704, Charles XII ran down a certain amount of Saxon troops with his 2,300 cavalrymen, but Schulenburg's army was not completely destroyed.

 During 1705 the faction supporting Stanisław and the Swedes grew considerably, and the new king could be crowned in September, and with his new authority as king Stanisław signed the treaty of Warsaw, ending the Polish-Swedish war.
 Under the influence of Charles XII, the treaty included that Poland would join the war against Russia and that Polish Protestants would be given certain rights to exercise their faith.